sendgrid/docs/source/API_Reference/Web_API/bounces.md

   {% parameter end_date No 'Date must be in YYYY-mm-dd format and be after the start_date parameter.'
 'Optional date to end deleting from.' %}
   {% parameter type No 'Hard or soft.'
 'Choose the type of bounce to be removed.' %}
   {% parameter email No 'Must be a valid user account email.'
 'Email bounce address to remove.' %}
-  {% parameter delete_all No 'Must me set to 1.'
+  {% parameter delete_all No 'Must be set to 1.'
 'This will delete the bounce list and will not be retrievable.' %}
 {% endparameters %}

 {% apiexample delete POST https://api.sendgrid.com/api/bounces.delete api_user=your_sendgrid_username&api_key=your_sendgrid_password&email=emailToDelete@domain.com %}